 This is by far the most common fee structure we use for our projects.
 We find that most of our clients want some cost certainty when it comes to the design fees for their projects and this provides that.
 In this case, when we put together our proposal we balance the time we think it will take our team to complete the project, compare that to a rough percentage of construction cost, aim to anticipate challenges or complications, and develop a fixed number that we believe will cover the amount of work needed.
 When we send you the proposal, it will outline the phases, the scope of work, the deliverables, as well as any services that will fall outside of the contracted work.
 The goal is to give a lump sum fee that covers the entire design process so you can have some peace of mind and don’t have to worry about cost increases as we work through the design process.
 For custom homes, we typically include structural engineering fees in our lump-sum proposals however sometimes clients chose to contract directly with the engineers separately.

 Percentage of Construction Costs

 Another approach is setting fees as a percentage of the cost of construction.
 If the cost of construction goes up or down, so would our fees.
 The main advantage to going with this fee structure is when a project isn't quite defined yet and you are still considering the size or budget for the house.
-If you decide to add components or additional scope of work, the agreement is flexible to adjust fees accordingly as the scope of work increases.
+If you decide to add components or additional scope of work, the agreement is flexible as the fees would increase if the size and cost of the house increases.

 Typically we charge between 10-15% of the cost of construction depending on the scope of work, complexity, and size of the project.
 A large detached single-family house would be on the lower end of the range while a renovation to an existing structure, or a smaller scale project will be on the higher end.
 Again, we typically bundle the structural engineering fees in with our design fees in this arrangement.

 Hourly fees are another possibility and are typically used when clients hire us to work on feasibility studies or to explore multiple options to see if or in what direction a client would like to proceed.
 This is the most flexible fee structure as time is really the variable that determines the final fees.
-This can work well if a client knows what they want and makes quick decisions or if you are looking to explore options before the full scope of work is defined.
-In this case, we simply put a fee schedule for the cost of our time in our proposals and then invoice for each hour worked.
+This can work well if you are looking to explore options before the full scope of work is defined.
+In this case, we simply put together a fee schedule for the cost of our time in the proposal and then invoice for each hour worked.
 If you prefer to move forward on an hourly basis we invoice for our time and then all other project expenses are in addition to our fees - for instance structural engineering fees.